LETHAL-FORENSICS/macos-collector/README.md

 > macos-collector includes all external tools by default.

 > [!IMPORTANT]
 > Aftermath needs to be root, as well as have full disk access (FDA) in order to run.
-FDA can be granted to the Terminal application in which it is running.
+> FDA can be granted to the Terminal application in which it is running.
+>
+> To give your Terminal application temporarily full disk access, go to `System Settings` &#8594; `Privacy & Security` &#8594; `Full Disk Access`, click the `+` button, unlock the settings with Touch ID or enter your password, and choose your Terminal application.
+You will then need to quit and reopen your Terminal application for the changes to take effect.
+To revoke the access, simply return to the same menu and uncheck your Terminal application.

 ## Usage
 ```Shell